Italian prosecutors blame captain for collision in migrant shipwreck

 The cancellation last year of Italy's "Mare Nostrum" search-and-rescue operation, over cost pressures and criticism that rescuing migrants lures more to cross, has failed to solve the crisis.
 The policy, still backed by some European Union countries, appears to have made the voyage deadlier without reducing the numbers attempting it.

-The EU proposed on Monday doubling the size of its small naval mission in the area, which replaced the far larger Italian operation but which has been criticised as wholly inadequate.
+The EU proposed on Monday doubling the size of its small naval mission in the area, which replaced the far larger Italian operation but which has been criticized as wholly inadequate.

 The Italian coast guard said 638 migrants were rescued from rubber dinghies on Monday in six operations and a further 112 on Tuesday.
 Merchant ships and coast guard patrol boats also helped a fishing boat carrying migrants about 80 miles off the southeastern coast of Calabria, in mainland Italy.
 All 446 aboard were rescued.